|

 algae.
 If in the future, you encounter a resistant type, a

 switch to another product can be made.
-In most instances,
+I

 hope that I have been of assistance.